OpenF2/F2/docs/src/container-development.md

 #### Static App Configuration

-First, we define the `AppConfigs` in a _hard-coded_ `_appConfig` variable.
+First, we define the `AppConfig` in a _hard-coded_ `_appConfig` variable.
 This example demonstrates only a single app; if there were multiple apps, `_appConfig` would be an array of objects versus an object literal.
 Secondly, when the document is ready, `F2.init()` is called and subsequently `F2.registerApps()` with the single argument.

 <iframe width="100%" height="350" src="http://jsfiddle.net/OpenF2js/eBqmn/2/embedded/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

 This javascript code will insert the example news app into the container's `<body>`.
 Press *Result* in the jsfiddle above to try this demo.

-<span class="label">Note</span> If more granular control is needed for app placement, use the `beforeAppRender`, `appRender` and `afterAppRender` methods.
-Read about those in [Container Config](#container-config).
+<span class="label label-info">Note</span> If more granular control is needed for app placement, use the `beforeAppRender`, `appRender` and `afterAppRender` methods.
+Read about those functions in [Container Config](#container-config).

 #### Dynamic App Configuration

 As an alternative to static app configuration shown above, the `_appConfig` variable could be assigned the result of an API call to the [F2 Registry](index.html#the-store).
-The Registry API response is designed to match the structure of the `AppConfig` for passing the JSON straight through to F2.
+The Registry API response is designed to match the structure of the `AppConfig` for passing the JSON straight through to F2 in your code.
 Whether your app configuration JSON comes from the F2 Registry or your own database is irrelevant; the process is identically the same as shown in this example.

 <iframe width="100%" height="800" src="http://jsfiddle.net/OpenF2js/bKQ96/4/embedded/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

+<span class="label label-info">About this jsfiddle</span> To simulate an ajax request, this example uses jsfiddle's [echo feature](http://doc.jsfiddle.net/use/echo.html).
+Simply replace the `getAppConfigs` function your own ajax request and ignore the `echoData` variable.

 ### Registering Pre-Loaded Apps

-Incorporating apps which have been pre-fetched or are otherwise already on the container when it loads is an alternative method to integrating F2 apps.
-This method is useful when a container is being constructed on the server-side (at run-time or on a schedule), and requires making a request to each apps' `AppManifest` and its dependencies _before_ the page is rendered.
+Incorporating apps which have been pre-loaded or are otherwise already on the container when it loads is an alternative method to integrating F2 apps.
+This method is useful when the container is being constructed on the server-side (at run-time or on a schedule).
+To use pre-loaded apps, the Container Developer is required to make a request to each apps' `AppManifest` and its dependencies _before_ the page is rendered.

+Let's assume you have a web page composed on the server and delivered to the browser in one payload.
+Let's also assume your page has at least one module or widget or component you'd like to register with F2.js.

 * * * *